 Still raining heavily, we wandered along to the National Museum of Finland which is located in a delightful granite building from the National Romantic period.
 At the moment, the building is undergoing external maintenance and is under wraps as you can see from the photo below so I have included a photo of the museum which I took last summer so you can see it at its best (feature photo above).

 Going inside, the museum has galleries portraying different periods in Finnish history from ancient times to the modern day.
 I particularly enjoyed looking at furniture and household items.
-Just look at this Grandfather or Grandmother clock, I have never seen one like this looking like a woman with her hands on her hips, have you ?
+Just look at these Grandfather and Grandmother clocks, I have never seen the one looking like a woman with her hands on her hips, have you?

 There’s much to see in the museum, one gallery relates to the Lutheran Church and there are displays of magnificent pulpits and other church regalia whilst another looks at Finnish costumes over the years.
 You will also find a museum shop and cafe.
 Entrance fees are payable except on Friday’s between 4.00 pm and 6.00 pm when there is no charge.